-A Certificate of Clearance (COC) is issued by the Singapore Police Force (SPF) to certify that a person has no criminal conviction within a stipulated time period in Singapore.
-For more information and to apply for the COC, please visit SPF’s website.
+A Certificate of Clearance (COC) is issued by the Singapore Police Force (SPF) to certify that a person has no Criminal Conviction within a stipulated period of time in Singapore.
+All COC applications have to be made online via SPF’s eService at https://eservices.police.gov.

-Non-Singapore Citizens (including Singapore PRs) who wish to apply for the COC are required to submit an appeal to SPF online.
-You must have resided in Singapore for a minimum period of 6 months, under a valid pass issued by the ICA or MOM.
-You must also be above the age of 16 and have documentary proof which states that the COC is required by the foreign government authority or institution.
+Since 18 October 2010, SPF has ceased the issuance of COC to non-Singapore Citizens.
+Applicants who require a COC may appeal for eligibility to apply for COC via SPF’s eService.
+They must (i) have resided in Singapore for a minimum period of 6 months, under a valid pass issued by the Immigration & Checkpoint Authority (ICA) or the Ministry of Manpower (MOM), (ii) be above the age of 16 and (iii) have documentary proof which states that a COC is required by the foreign government authority or institution for overseas purposes.
+Non-Singapore Citizens are required to log in to SPF’s eService via their Foreign Identification Number (FIN) and Passport Number.